 But PayPal is looking to expand beyond its core online payments platform business.

 Last summer, PayPal acquired the online money transfer company Xoom for about $890 million.
 Xoom lets people send money and pay bills from the United States to 37 countries, including Brazil, China, India, Mexico, and the Philippines.
 The payment platform will allow PayPal to grow its userbase while also gaining access to new countries to grow its business where Xoom has a large presence.

-Paypal is also making inroads with mobile payments.
-The mobile payments market is taking off and PayPal is positioning itself to become the market leader.
-In the company’s latest quarter, PayPal processed about $20.0 billion in mobile payments volume, which is up 45% from the previous year.
+PayPal is also making inroads with mobile payments.
+The mobile payments market is taking off, and PayPal is positioning itself to become the market leader.
+In the company’s latest quarter, the company processed about $20.0 billion in mobile payments volume, which is up 45% from the previous year.

 Now it looks like PayPal is trying to expand beyond the digital world.

 According to investment bank SunTrust, PayPal and Visa Inc (NYSE:V) are apparently in talks about partnering up.
 (Source: “PayPal, Visa Could Be In Talks About A Possible Partnership: Analyst,” Investor’s Business Daily, April 13, 2016.)

 PayPal customers currently pay for their purchases online by linking their bank account or paying directly through PayPal.
 If a deal is struck with Visa, adding a credit card to the list of payment options that PayPal offers could significantly boost PYPL stock’s growth potential.

 A Visa card payment option could significantly reduce PayPal’s transaction expenses.
 In 2015, the company’s transaction expenses bit into about 28% of revenue.
 The deal could also bring in additional PayPal customers who would rather use a credit card to pay for things they buy online.